UKPLab/intrinsic-motivation-recognition/README.md

-# Intrinsic Motivation Recognition of Students in Classroom Situations
+# Recognition of Students' Intrinsic Motivation in Classroom Situations

 This project contains experimental code for training end-to-end neural models to automatically recognize the motivational levels from students, using only their facial expressions as input.